How the horror of 9/11 changed aviation

 Ryanair’s campaign for domination of low-cost aviation in Europe began in January 2002.
 With airlines shrinking and closing down, demand for new planes was negligible – until the Irish airline’s boss ordered 100 new 737s with options on 50 more at unprecedented low prices.

 Soon, the market capitalisation of Ryanair exceeded that of both British Airways and American Airlines.
-The world had changed, but not in the way we expected.

 Join our new commenting forum